JennEYoon/datasciY/logs-8.2.2020.md

     Data files too large to push to Github, some weeks.
   * 9/13 11pm, setup TV 2nd floor with Roku box, watch 1917 movie.

+  * 9/15 YOLO Meetup small group - went well.

+  * 9/16 Added Coursera whole class donwload post, tar, cat Linux shell tools.
+    Took whole day, 9h.
+First wrote up for Slack using Markdown format.
+    Then figured out how to post for browser, added image as .jpg file.
+    Used VS Code to preview markdown, then screen clipping, past into jpg file.

  ---